-- Carefully plan and design pedestrian and cyclist access to and from the existing campus to maximize connectivity and synergies. - Optimize the flexibility of parcel sizes to attract a range of industry tenants and academic uses and to facilitate efficient phasing. - Ensure a high-quality public realm and amenities. - Integrate natural systems thinking into precinct development, such as potential expansion of the retention swale at the north end of Parking Lot H into a stormwater management pool and natural feature to enhance this new precinct. - Transition parking surfaces to parking structures at strategic locations as the precinct grows.
+- Explore the costs and benefits of relocating the existing geothermal extraction wells in the interest of achieving a more functional development layout. - Carefully plan and design pedestrian and cyclist access to and from the existing campus to maximize connectivity and synergies. - Optimize the flexibility of parcel sizes to attract a range of industry tenants and academic uses and to facilitate efficient phasing. - Ensure a high-quality public realm and amenities. - Integrate natural systems thinking into precinct development, such as potential expansion of the retention swale at the north end of Parking Lot H into a stormwater management pool and natural feature to enhance this new precinct. - Transition parking surfaces to parking structures at strategic locations as the precinct grows.

-3.12 ORGANIZING PEDESTRIAN SPINES
+ORGANIZING PEDESTRIAN SPINES